Diego Carlos (footballer, born 1993): Aston Villa

 On 26 May 2022, English club Aston Villa announced they had reached an agreement with Sevilla for Diego Carlos' transfer.
 The fee was undisclosed by the club but was reported to be £26 million.
 Ahead of his first season with Aston Villa, he was named by manager Steven Gerrard as one of two vice-captains, alongside Emiliano Martínez.
 On 6 August, he made his debut for the club in the Premier League in 2–0 away loss against Bournemouth.

 On 13 August 2022, Diego Carlos made his Villa Park debut in a 2–1 victory over Everton.
 In the same game, he ruptured his achilles tendon, which saw him requiring surgery.
 He did not make his return to the field until 24 March 2023, in a behind-closed-doors friendly against Bristol Rovers.

 On 9 November 2023, Diego Carlos scored his first goal for Aston Villa, in a 2–1 victory over AZ in the UEFA Europa Conference League.

 Fenerbahçe

-On 23 January 2025, Diego Carlos signed three and a half year deal with Turkish Süper Lig club Fenerbahçe for an undisclosed fee, reported to be around €10 million.
-Three days later, he made his Süper Lig debut with the team in a 3–2 won against Göztepe in Şükrü Saraçoğlu Stadium, he entered the game in the 88th minute of the match.
+On 23 January 2025, Diego Carlos signed a three-and-a-half-year deal with Turkish club Fenerbahçe for an undisclosed fee, reported to be around €10 million.
+Three days later, he made his Süper Lig debut with the team in a 3–2 win against Göztepe at the Şükrü Saraçoğlu Stadium, he entered the game in the 88th minute of the match.

 On 5 February 2025, he suffered medial collateral ligament injury (MCL) in his right knee in the Turkish Cup match against Erzurumspor and will expected to be out for about two months.
 On 25 March 2025, he started to train after his MCL injury.

 Loan to Como

 On 1 September 2025, Diego Carlos joined Serie A club Como on loan for the remainder of the 2025–26 season.
+He scored his first goal for the club in a 2–1 victory over Roma on 15 March 2026.

+Loan to Parma

+On 1 September 2026, he joined Serie A club Parma on loan for the 2026–27 season.